 Oreet Ashery is a London based, interdisciplinary visual artist.
 Ashery’s practice engages with socio-political paradigms and tends to include participatory and delegated elements.
 Her practice involves distinct multiplatform projects, spanning live situations and performances, moving image, photography, workshops, writing and assemblages.

 Interested in notions of subjectivity and authenticity, Ashery frequently produces work as a male character.
 These have included; an orthodox Jewish man, an Arab man, a black man, a Norwegian postman, a large farmer and most recently a false messiah.

-Ashery had published three books in 2009: The Novel of Nonel and Vovel, a joint graphic novel and an expanded project with the artist Larissa Sansour (Charta); Dancing with Men - interactive performances, interactions and other artworks (Live Art Development Agency), and Staying: Dream, Bin, Soft Stud and Other Stories (Artangel), a particapatory project with women seeking asylum in the UK due to their sexual orientation.
+Ashery has had three artist books published in 2009: The Novel of Nonel and Vovel, a joint graphic novel and an expanded project with the artist Larissa Sansour (Charta); Dancing with Men – interactive performances, interactions and other artworks (Live Art Development Agency), and Staying: Dream, Bin, Soft Stud and Other Stories (Artangel), a participatory project with women seeking asylum in the UK due to their sexual orientation.

 Ashery is a Visiting Professor is Associate Professor of Art at Ruskin School of Art and Senior Lecturer at the Art Department of Goldsmiths University.
 She was a Practitioner in Residence on MA Fine Art at Chelsea College of Art, 2016-17.